 Dub-optimiser uses precision active filtering for the Luminance and Chrominance components to optimise quality.

-Dub-optimiser will work with all Sony front-loading U-Matic machines with the exception of any with a built-in TBC (Time Base Corrector).
-The only model found so far is the Sony BVU-950.
-The BVU series are in any case a decade older than the later VO series, so best avoided.
+Dub-optimiser will work with most Sony front-loading U-Matic machines.
+We do not recommend it with the BVU series.
 In any case a full refund will be given if Dub-optimiser does not suit your purpose.

 S-Video is a component video interconnection standard for Y/C (component luminance and chrominance), it should not to be confused with S-VHS (SVHS) which is a videotape format.

 The terms are frequently mis-used in literature and descriptions.

 Component connection gives better performance than composite.
 This is because the VCR playback video Luminance and Chrominance are no longer coherent – where they were originally spectrally interleaved, the colour-under recording process has introduced some spectral and “smear” meaning that if the components are re-mixed to create composite video, Luminance resolution is reduced and unwanted pattering occurs.
 By keeping them separate, we can avoid this and optimise quality.

 Some notes about U-matic picture quality: